braze-inc/braze-docs/_docs/_help/release_notes/2016/june.md

 # June 2016

-## Action based trigger for performing an exception event
+## Action-based trigger for performing an exception event

 “Exception events” are used to create powerful logic within action-based campaigns.
 They are used to remove end users from receiving a message; for example, “send users who abandon their shopping carts a push notification, unless they checkout.”
 By triggering off of an exception event, customers can direct additional messages and attention to the users who did checkout after abandoning their carts, creating a seamless and cohesive experience.

-## "Received Message from Campaign with Tag" Segment Filter
+## "Received Message from Campaign with Tag" segment filter

 Customers can now exclude users who have received groups of campaigns by the same "Tag" functionality they have already been using.